blinklabs-io/docs/src/content/docs/guides/dingo/004-create-start-up-service.md

 ## Step 1 - Move Dingo and dingo.yaml Files

-Best Practices: Since we will be using a `systemd` to startup Dingo we will move our Dingo Binary to the `/usr/local/bin/` and our dingo.yaml to the `/etc/dingo/` directory by running the following:
+Best Practices: Since we will be using a `systemd` to startup Dingo we will move our Dingo binary to the `/usr/local/bin/` and our dingo.yaml to the `/etc/dingo/` directory by running the following:

 <br>